exiang/open_hub_wiki/Module-Config.md

 );
 ```

-In backend, at module interface, system admin will be able to take these `*.dist.php` file for reference to set their own `/protected/boilerplateStart/modules/config/main.php` and `/protected/boilerplateStart/modules/config/console.php` respectively.
+In backend, through module interface, system admin will be able to take these `*.dist.php` file for reference to set their own `/protected/boilerplateStart/modules/config/main.php` and `/protected/boilerplateStart/modules/config/console.php` respectively.

 <img width="1271" alt="Screenshot 2021-01-20 at 3 51 19 PM" src="https://user-images.githubusercontent.com/5336690/105143955-835a6380-5b37-11eb-9735-a0c5f0f1d194.png">